Poker Rules for Beginners - How to Play Poker

 - Fixed limit – the set bet cap cannot be exceeded.
 Typically, raises per street are also restricted.
 This helps protect players’ bankrolls as they do not risk losing their entire stack all at once.

-Now that you know simple poker rules that govern actions and bet size restrictions, let’s proceed to the rounds of placing bets.
+Now that you know the simple poker rules that govern actions and bet size restrictions, let’s proceed to the rounds of placing bets.

 Betting Rounds in Community Card Games

 This group covers Holdem and all other variations with the board.
 These have two blind bets, and two people make them before the dealing and before action kicks off.
-Big Blind usually posts twice the value of Small Blind.
+Big Blind usually posts twice the value of the Small Blind.
 Assume you are playing £0.50/1 stakes.
 SB bets £0.50, and BB should double this sum, that is, pay £1.

+What is poker becomes much easier to understand once you learn how dealing progresses.
 There are a few betting rounds: preflop → flop → turn → river.
 Then, combinations are compared to determine a winner.
-Let's examine each stage more closely:

 Once the blinds are posted, everyone involved receives two private cards.
 Omaha poker rules differ here: players receive four pieces but eventually use only two to build the hand.